albertoroldanq/asteroids-game/README.md

 python3 main.py
 ```

-And you should see the game window pop up.
+And you should see the game window pop up - **The game window will quit automatically as soon as an asteroid collides with the ship.**